codemicro/FSRPv2/README.md

 Supports FSX and P3D, as well as X-Plane (probably - it theoretically should work, but it's not been tested).

 Built with Python 3.7 using PyPresence, PyUIPC and PyQt5.
+This is experimental - use at your own risk.

 ## Installation